Getting healthy goodness into the family can come from so many different kinds of food, that it can be confusing to try and keep up.

 However, yogurt is naturally enriched with both calcium and protein, both of which are as good for your dog as they would be for their human masters.

-Strong bones often leads to a long and healthy life, and our more elderly pets also benefit from calcium because it reinforces their aging bones all the more.
+Strong bones often lead to a long and healthy life, and our more elderly pets also benefit from calcium because it reinforces their aging bones all the more.

 Likewise, protein is important to dogs of all ages, from growing pooches whose muscles are just getting ever more powerful, to elder dogs who are seeking that extra strength they need to trot around and enjoy a healthy lifestyle without so many aches and pains.